StyraInc/vscode-styra/src/README.md

 If stored as JSON, you would have to worry about quotes surrounding each line, as well as escaping embedded quotes (which occurs a lot in these examples!).
-However, VSCode needs them to be in JSON rather than YAML, so after you make changes to `snippets/styra-common.yaml` just run `npm run snippets:build:common` to regenerate the `snippets/styra-common.json` file that will be used by VSCode.
+However, VSCode needs them to be in JSON rather than YAML, so after you make changes to `snippets/styra-common.yaml` run `npm run snippets:build:common` to regenerate the `snippets/styra-common.json` file that will be used by VSCode.

 DO NOT edit `snippets/styra-common.json` directly!